elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

 ### Recording procedure

 #### 1. To do beforehand, only once
-  1.1. (check MCU firmware)
+  1.1.
+Check MCU firmware (mine used to be 3.18.0 which was working fine with 2.3.4, and now has been upgraded to 3.20.2, which will not work with some older versions, for example Trodes 2.2.3).
+To do this, start a recent Trodes version and click on Hardware report or start an earlier version and click on it in the modify workspace menu
   1.2.
-Create a workspace for merging, and one for logging (no channels)
+Create a workspace for **merging**, and one for **logging** (no channels)
     1.2.1.
 Merging workspace should be like the screening workspace: with all the recording channels active.
 This can be updated after each screening session.
 - Create or open the workspace that you normally use for tethered recordings (with the right channels, tetrode mapping etc)
 - Connect the MCU that will be used during recording, via USB, and the headstage that will be used (WITHOUT the SD card)
 - (optional) connect to the video and prepare the tracking settings, save the geometry
-- Update the settings of both to have 'Session ID' on, the same RF channel, and the same sampling rate.
+- Update the settings of both to have **'Session ID' on**, the same RF channel, and the same sampling rate.
 ![image](https://github.com/vandermeerlab/mvdmlab-protocols/assets/64431932/73225c73-5c20-4235-a487-43a0db1d11f8)

 - Ensure that the Headstage has the desired options set on (e.g. accelerometer)